afdataschool/python_scripts/_episodes/03-main.md

 What happened?

+The problem is, that we have not called our function *within* the script.
+Edit your script now to include a function call after the function definition.
+Rerun your script.

 #> In order for a Python script to work as expected
 #> when imported or when run as a script,
 #> we typically put the part of the script